 Nearby, the Akureyri Museum’s collection consists of paintings, sculptures, drawings, watercolours, embroideries, books, dolls, toys, tools and contemporary art exhibits.

 Guðjón Samúelsson, the architect of Reykjavík’s extraordinary Hallgrímskirja (church), also designed the Lutheran Church of Akureyri that towers above the city.
 Built in 1940 in a distinctive modernist style, the church contains a large 3200-pipe organ and some rather eccentric reliefs of the Life of Christ.
 There’s also a ship model suspended from the ceiling that reflects an ancient Nordic practice of donating votive offerings for the protection of loved ones at sea.
-Perhaps the most striking feature, however, is the beautiful central stained-glass window in the chancel, which originally graced Coventry Cathedral.
+Perhaps the most striking feature, however, is the beautiful central stained-glass window in the chancel.

 Following our visit to the church there will be some time at leisure to explore the town and visit the wonderful bookshop, before a short drive to the hotel.
 (Overnight Akureyri) BD

 Lake Mývatn - 2 nights